tango-controls-hdbpp/libhdbpp-cassandra/INSTALL.md

 ### Datastax CPP Driver

 Download the [DataStax Cassandra C++ Driver](https://github.com/datastax/cpp-driver) from github and install.
-This is dependent on having [Libuv](https://github.com/libuv/libuv_) built and installed on the system.
-Datastax provide detailed [instructions](http://datastax.github.io/cpp-driver/topics/building/) to build the C++ Driver.
+This is dependent on having [Libuv](https://github.com/libuv/libuv) built and installed on the system.
+Datastax provides detailed [instructions](http://datastax.github.io/cpp-driver/topics/building/) to build the C++ Driver.

 Libhdbpp-Cassandra was developed on a debian system, so both libuv and the Datastax C++ Driver were installed from source.
 If you build and use libuv from a custom location (e.g. local test build environment,then you will need to inform the C++ Driver CMake build system where to search, example: